moosetechnology/moosetechnology.github.io/moose-wiki/Users/ImportingAndExportingModels.md

 'D:/test.mse' asFileReference writeStreamDo: [ :writeStream | MooseModel export: model withMetamodel: model metamodel to: writeStream. ]
 ```

-## Create mse file for other languages
+## Create Json/Mse model file for other languages

-To create mse files for other programming languages please refer to the [parser section](./../index#parsers).
+To create Json/Mse model file for other programming languages please refer to the [parser section](./../index#parsers).